Hermosa Beach oil drilling controversy: Background: Macpherson Energy vs City Of Hermosa

+After 14 years of litigation, on March 2, 2012, the Hermosa Beach City Council entered into a settlement agreement to end the lawsuit.

 Pursuant to the settlement agreement, E & B Natural Resources Management Corp. paid Macpherson Oil Co. $30 million for those rights, including Macpherson Oil Co.’s existing Conditional Use Permit and an oil and gas lease.
 E & B Natural Resources Management Corp. also would secure payment from the city of up to $17.5 million based on the results of a future election.

 At that election, which is scheduled for March 3, 2015, Hermosa Beach voters will review a ballot measure, titled Measure O, and decide whether to repeal the existing ban on oil drilling in the city limits and enter into a development agreement for E & B Natural Resources Management Corp. to complete what it describes as a “state-of-the-art” oil drilling project at the city’s maintenance yard.